Joanna Going

 Joanna Catherine Going (born July 22, 1963) is an American actress known for the television series Kingdom, House of Cards, Mad Men and the movie Wyatt Earp.

 Early life

-Going's father was of Irish descent, and her mother of Italian and French-Canadian.
+Going's father was of Irish descent, and her mother of Italian and French-Canadian ancestry.

 Career

 Going appeared in soap operas in the late 1980s, most notably as Lisa Grady on Another World from 1987 to 1989.
 She portrayed lead character Victoria Winters in the 1991 primetime series Dark Shadows.
 She later starred in short-lived television series Going to Extremes and guest-starred on Columbo, Spin City, The Outer Limits and Law & Order.

 She starred in a number of feature films.
 She made her film debut in Wyatt Earp (1994) as Josephine Marcus, and later had major roles in Eden, Keys to Tulsa, Inventing the Abbotts, and Still Breathing.
 Her biggest role may be in the 1998 film version of Phantoms.
 In the 2000s, she starred in several television films and guest-starred on CSI: Crime Scene Investigation, Criminal Minds, and Mad Men.
 She also appeared opposite Sean Penn in the 2011 film The Tree of Life, her first role in a major motion picture since 2003's Runaway Jury.
 In 2014, she starred as First Lady Tricia Walker in the second season of Netflix political series House of Cards.
 She was later cast in the DirecTV series Kingdom.

 Going was a guest on Ken Reid's TV Guidance Counselor podcast on March 25, 2016.